 INDICATORS THAT IT HAS TO BE REPLACED

 It’s probably time to change your water filter if you notice an odor in the water or if it takes on an unpleasant taste.
 There may also be a gradual drop in water pressure, signaling the need for a replacement.
+Of course.
 You could always depend on the visual indicator (found on clear-container filters) to tell you when the filter is dirty and needs to be replaced.
 Often double-check the manufacturer’s water use recommendations to ensure you haven’t gone overboard.

 WHY IS IT IMPORTANT TO CHANGE THE FILTER?

 Your water filtration system will work properly if you replace your water filter as required.
-You should always have a backup filter on hand for fast filter swaps.
+However, you should always have a backup filter on hand for fast filter swaps.
 Water filters are marketed by brand, and the component or model number can be found in the system’s manual or on the manufacturer’s website with ease.

 Market reports’ buying guides will assist you in determining which water filter is right for you.
 Until investing in a long-term water filter, think about installation, convenience, and water filter tests.
 These studies look at water quality, contaminant levels, and EPA drinking water norm comparisons.
 Your local or state health department may be able to provide you with free test kits so you can learn more about the water in your area.